rickardlindberg/rickardlindberg.me/writing/alan-kay-notes/index.markdown

 > instance instead of direct indexing.
 These are then efficiently compiled and
 > extend the base implementation of the system.

-Explore late bound systems.
-What does late binding mean?

 ## Direct manipulation

 From [What exactly is WYSIWYG?](https://www.quora.com/What-exactly-is-WYSIWYG/answer/Alan-Kay-11)